 Will King Charles’s Coronation be televised?
 How to watch the event in the UK and US

 King Charles’s coronation will take place at Westminster Abbey on Saturday May 6.
-The King will be crowned alongside the Queen Consort by the Archbishop of Canterbury, and millions of well-wishers are expected to descend on central London to witness the historic event.
+The King will be crowned alongside the Queen Consort by the Archbishop of Canterbury, the Most Rev Justin Welby, and millions of well-wishers are expected to descend on central London to witness the historic event.
 An extra bank holiday on Monday May 8 has been approved to mark the occasion.

 The BBC has confirmed that a host of its most established broadcasters will spearhead their Coronation coverage.
 On the day of the ceremony, Kirsty Young will broadcast from a studio at Buckingham Palace, Huw Edwards will provide commentary as the doors of Westminster Abbey open for the historic event, and Sophie Raworth will be outside the Abbey speaking to guests as they arrive.